-This course consists of 4 modules which all have a distinct focus covering many of the major statistical techniques.
+This course consists of separate modules which all have a distinct focus covering many of the major statistical techniques.
+Trainers also provide review sessions for learners to recap content covered and bring their own statistical queries.
 Register for modules as required.